Marty Makary: Professional career

-Makary completed a surgical residency at Georgetown University in Washington D.C. where he also worked as a writer for The Advisory Board Company.
+Makary completed a surgical residency at Georgetown University in Washington, D.C., where he also worked as a writer for the Advisory Board Company.
 Makary completed sub-specialty surgery training at Johns Hopkins in surgical oncology and gastrointestinal surgery under surgeon John Cameron, before joining Cameron's faculty practice as a partner.
 In his first few years on the faculty at Johns Hopkins, Makary researched and wrote articles on the prevention of surgical complications.
 He published on frailty as a medical condition, and on safety and teamwork culture in medicine.
 Makary is the first author of the original scientific publications describing "The Surgery Checklist".
 Makary worked with the World Health Organization to develop the official World Health Organization Surgical Checklist.

-Makary was named Mark Ravitch Chair in Gastrointestinal Surgery, an endowed chair at the Johns Hopkins University School of Medicine, becoming the youngest endowed chair recipient at the time at the university.
-Three years later, he was named the Credentials Chair and Director of Quality and Safety for Surgery at Johns Hopkins.
+Makary was named Mark Ravitch Chair in Gastrointestinal Surgery, an endowed chair at the Johns Hopkins University School of Medicine.
+Three years later, he was named the credentials chair and director of quality and safety for surgery at Johns Hopkins.
 In 2020, Makary was named Editor-in-Chief of MedPage Today.
-He was also appointed chief of the Johns Hopkins Islet Transplant Center, clinical lead for the Johns Hopkins Sibley Innovation Hub, Executive Director of Improving Wisely, a Robert Wood Johnson Foundation project to lower health care costs, and is founder of the Johns Hopkins Center For Surgical Outcomes Research and Clinical Trials.
+He was also appointed chief of the Johns Hopkins Islet Transplant Center, clinical lead for the Johns Hopkins Sibley Innovation Hub, executive director of Improving Wisely, a Robert Wood Johnson Foundation project to lower health care costs, and is founder of the Johns Hopkins Center For Surgical Outcomes Research and Clinical Trials.

-Makary is a pancreatic surgeon and has pioneered novel surgical procedures.
+Makary is a pancreatic surgeon and has pioneered surgical procedures.
 He was awarded the Nobility in Science Award by the National Pancreas Foundation for performing the world's first series of laparoscopic pancreas islet transplant operations.
 He has traveled with his international team overseas.
 Makary specializes in advanced laparoscopic surgery and performed the first laparoscopic Whipple surgery at Johns Hopkins and the first laparoscopic Frey's procedure for pancreatitis.